ritikyk/title-effects/README.md

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)
 [![AGPL License](https://img.shields.io/badge/license-AGPL-blue.svg)](http://www.gnu.org/licenses/agpl-3.0)

-## Deployment

-To deploy the simple website integrated in the project use any local server.
 ## Feedback

 If you have any feedback, please reach out to us at ritikrajwrites@gmail.com

-## 🚀 About Me
-I'm a full stack developer...

-# Hi, I'm Ritik! 👋

 ## License